stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Expired particles are now removed as a parallel stream operation:
+Expired particles are now destroyed as a parallel stream operation:

 ```java
 void expire() {